garden-io/garden/docs/reference/action-types/Deploy/helm.md

         # defined.
         #
         # This should generally be a templated path to another action's source path (e.g.
-        # `${build.my-container-image.sourcePath}`), or a relative path.
-If a path is hard-coded, you must make sure
+        # `${action.build.my-container-image.sourcePath}`), or a relative path.
+If a path is hard-coded, you must make
-        # the path exists, and that it is reliably the correct path for every user.
+        # sure the path exists, and that it is reliably the correct path for every user.
         sourcePath: .

         # POSIX-style absolute path to sync to inside the container.
 The root path (i.e. "/") is not allowed.